Autodesk App Store - Information for Maya Developers

 Standalone applications and other content

 There are no additional requirements for products that are not integrated with Maya.
-If you wonder what kinds of products this might include – consider eBooks, video tutorials, industry specific calculators, connectors to Cloud based services and the like.
+This might include eBooks, video tutorials, industry specific calculators, connectors to Cloud based services and the like.

 Windows - %ProgramData%\Autodesk\ApplicationPlugins